Kevoulee/landscape/PITCHME.md

 * Using the Ethereum blockchain as a foundation, EventChain brings a higher level of transaction accountability and scalability to event ticketing industry than any existing centralised ticketing architecture available
 * Ticketing platforms receive heavy traffic on the ticket release date.
 EventChain SmartTickets will be distributed on an unlimited number of websites through a plugin, dispersing traffic away from a centralised server, avoiding potential crashes and allowing significantly more people to buy tickets simultaneously
-* Beta release of the SmartTicketing system is available.
+* Beta release of the SmartTicketing system is available- Q1 2018
 * News, emotions, photos, event maps, storage of autographed tickets form part of the application’s offering

 ---